Treetop Adventure Golf learns that digital game-based training is an evolution not a revolution

 Owning the content curriculum

-Lil was thrilled to see she could take full ownership of the content, without always having to lean on someone from outside the organisation for help.
+Lil was thrilled to see she could take full ownership of the content, without always having to lean on someone from outside the organization for help.

-Now she’s mastered easy-to-use game design tools, she’s able to create training quickly and efficiently.
+Now she’s mastered easy-to-use game design tools in Attensi CREATOR, she’s able to create training quickly and efficiently.
 The type of training she’s worked on includes product knowledge quiz questions and scenario-based dialogues focusing on core skills, such as how to engage with customers and the importance of open-ended questions.

 Now Lil and the team can take a proactive approach to keeping their curriculum relevant for their teams.
 Not only that, Lil and the team have grown in confidence and don’t have to rely on an external person to update and build the latest training.